 1. Don’t recreate the school in your home

 This was a big one for me.
 BIG.
 It’s really hard to step out of the school mindset of grading papers and raising hands.
-Take a deep breath and leap, Mama.
+Take a deep breath and leap.
 When you learn to leave the confines of a school mindset behind something really cool happens, the whole world opens up right before your eyes.
 As long as you know where you’re going (the final destination is a realtively well-adjusted person who can participate in adult life to the best of their ability, NOT test scores), how you get there can look any which way you want it to!

 2. Don’t spend all of your money on curriculum